Bush Chaos, Close Calls & Campfire Legend!

 Who’s on the Podcast:

-Jon Morgan – Lodge Manager , Guide, Storyteller & Bush Original!
+Jon Morgan – General Lodge Manager , Guide, Storyteller & Bush Original!

-Recorded fireside beneath a fruiting Jackalberry at Raptor’s View, this episode of Sundowner Sessions belongs firmly to Jon Morgan, guide, storyteller, and long-time magnet for bush chaos.
+Recorded fireside beneath a fruiting Jackalberry at Raptor’s View, this episode of Sundowner Sessions belongs firmly to Jon Morgan, guide, storyteller, and shaped by years in the bush...
 What follows is a rapid-fire run of true tales that perfectly capture life on safari: unpredictable, intense, and occasionally saved by pure luck.

 How the first story begins...